zengyue/vscode-egg/README.md

-# egg-vscode README
+# egg README

-This is the README for your extension "egg-vscode".
+This is the README for your extension "vscode-egg".
 After writing up a brief description, we recommend including the following sections.

 ## Features